derekargueta/Projects/README.md

   - [ ] Python
   - [ ] Shell Script

-**Eulerian Path** - Create a program which will take as an input a graph and output either a Eulerian path or a Eulerian cycle, or state that it is not possible.
+**2) Eulerian Path** - Create a program which will take as an input a graph and output either a Eulerian path or a Eulerian cycle, or state that it is not possible.
 A Eulerian Path starts at one node and traverses every edge of a graph  through every node and finishes at another node.
 A Eulerian cycle is a eulerian Path that starts and finishes at the same node.
   - [ ] Go
   - [ ] Java
   - [ ] Rust